 Here is a more in-depth explanation of the hardware, the software, CFW, what it does and how it works when we hack it.
 Close this if you don't really care about the process of hacking, but in my opinion it's important you understand what you are doing to your device.

 Behind Nintendo's doors, the 3DS family are referred to by the codename Citrus, or CTR.
 CTR devices have two main processors, called "arm9" and "arm11". arm9 is commonly known as the security processor, as it handles most of the console's security measures. arm11 is commonly known as "userland", as it handles almost everything you will do with your console, including games, themes, home menu etc.

 Inside your CTR device, there is a little chip called the NAND.
 The NAND is a bit like the "C:/" drive on your computer.
 It contains important system files, some very important console-unique data, and the firmware.
 Firmware is what is used to interface between the hardware, or the physical components, and the software, or the operating system.
-The firmware is made up of two partitions, or sections: firm0 and firm1, referred to in shorthand as "f0f1".
-Both of these, in theory, should contain identical copies of your firmware. f0 is loaded first, and if it's corrupted, f1 is used.
+An important part of the firmware which we care about in specific contains the software which gets loaded to the end user.
+This part consists of two partitions, or sections: firm0 and firm1, referred to in shorthand as "f0f1".
+Both of these, in theory, should contain identical copies of the software. f0 is loaded first, and if it's corrupted, f1 is used.

 f0f1 is loaded into working memory by a thing called a "bootloader", or bootrom.
 The bootloader works along with the arm9 processor to ensure that the code it is trying to run is signed and valid.
 All code and instructions that are involved in the operating system are "signed", or verified to be authentic, by Nintendo using keys and other such security measures.